 Each year the Colorado Alliance for Environmental Education (CAEE) recognizes and honors individuals, organizations, and schools from around the state of Colorado for their innovation and dedication to moving the field of environmental education forward.

-Nominations for the 2020 Excellence in Environmental Education Awards are currently being accepted through April 24, 2020.
 Nominations are reviewed and selected by CAEE’s Award Selection Committee and approved by CAEE’s Board of Directors.
-Award recognition typically takes place at the annual awards celebration event held in conjunction with the Advancing EE Conferenceheld each Marchin Denver.
+Award recognition typically takes place at the annual awards celebration event, which will be held this year in the Denver-metro area in November.

 Excellence in EE Award Nomination Categories